 You will now be leaving the Isle of Skye to return to Edinburgh.
 There are numerous options along the way, with Broadford offering the most variety.
 However, there are also a few options at our next stop at Eilean Donan if you wish to save time.

-The most photographed castle in all of Scotland, Eilean Donan Castle is sure to be a highlight on your Isle of Skye 2 day tour.
-This fairytale building is located about 15 minutes past the Skye Bridge and is a spectacular place to shoot golden hour and sunset.
+The most photographed castle in all of Scotland, Eilean Donan Castle is sure to be a highlight on your trip to the Isle of Skye from Edinburgh.
+This fairytale castle is located about 15 minutes past the Skye Bridge and is a spectacular place to shoot golden hour and sunset.
 With that said, the drive back to Edinburgh is over 4 hours from here, so you may not want to stick around that long.

 Parking is plentiful and services are available here, including some options for food during opening hours.
 There are many amazing views of the castle, but your time may be limited by this point.